Discovering...

 Yes, VPN usage is completely legal in Morocco.
 Many locals and travelers use VPNs for privacy and to access geo-restricted streaming content.
 VoIP services like WhatsApp calls, FaceTime, and Zoom work without a VPN — the government lifted VoIP restrictions in 2021.

 It depends on the property.
 Budget riads (under 500 MAD/night) often have slow, shared connections of 2-5 Mbps.
 Mid-range properties typically offer 10-20 Mbps.
 Luxury hotels invest in proper WiFi infrastructure and deliver 20-50 Mbps.
 Thick medina walls weaken signals between rooms.
-Always carry mobile data as a backup for important tasks.
+Always carry mobile data as a backup.

 Yes.
 Providers like Airalo, Holafly, and Nomad eSIM offer Morocco-specific data plans starting from around $5 USD for 1 GB.
 Your phone must be eSIM-compatible (iPhone XS or later, Samsung Galaxy S20+, Google Pixel 3+). eSIMs provide data only — you will not receive a local Moroccan phone number.
-Activate the eSIM before you board your flight so data works the moment you land.
+Activate the eSIM before you board your flight.

-Read moreEverything first-time visitors need to know: customs, culture shock, safety, transport, and planning tips.
+Read GuideEverything first-time visitors need to know: customs, culture, safety, transport, and planning tips.